MostAwesomeDude/construct/docs/transition29.rst

 FieldError was replaced with StreamError (raised when stream returns less than requested amount) and FormatFieldError (raised by FormatField class, for example if building Float from non-float value and struct.pack complains).

+StreamError can be raised by most classes, when the stream is not seekable or tellable

 StringError can be raised by most classes, when expected bytes but given unicode value

 BitIntegerError was replaced with IntegerError